TheodoraListalin/TSD-Portfolio/finalproject3.md

 <h2>Part 3 Summary</h2>
 I unfortunately didn’t see the feedback before my presentation on Tuesday.
 So I essentially uploaded information from the slides into a shorthand presentation.
 It was easier than I thought to work on shorthand.
 There was a lot of information, and it was a balancing act to make sure that the story was deliberate enough to present in one minute.
 So I left out the comparison between the USA and Sweden for the presentation.
 But on second thought after the presentation – maybe it would have been better to keep it in there since that data is the juiciest part of the story.
 When comparing the two countries there was not a big numeric difference, but the social impact is significant, so I made the decision to have the x-axis start on 0.6 to showcase more of a distance between the two.

+<h3>The Audience</h3>
+As mentioned in part 2, the indented audience was future policy makers that are curious about gender equity.
+My intention was to elicit their curiosity and having people want to learn more.
+And nudge the audience to think in a solution oriented way.